Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 #### --- Code Validation ---
 * **[W3C Markup Validation Service](https://validator.w3.org/)** was used to check any errors on html files.
 I confirm that there were no errors as some issues were fixed at Pre-Testing point.
 There was a warning on courses.html and accommodation.html but it was OK as explained on the Pre-Testing section

 * **[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)** was used to check any errors on css file.
 I confirm that there were no errors which were same as Pre-Testing.
-However, there were **[8 warnings appeared](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-w3c-css.png)**. **Warning (8)** was just [information that it's not going to validate the imported style sheet](https://stackoverflow.com/questions/25946111/importing-css-is-ending-up-with-an-error).
+However, there were **[8 warnings appeared](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-w3c-css.png)**. **Warning (line 8)** was just [information that it's not going to validate the imported style sheet](https://stackoverflow.com/questions/25946111/importing-css-is-ending-up-with-an-error).
 The rest of warnings were related to webKit which is [a HTML/CSS web browser rendering engine for Safari/Chrome](https://stackoverflow.com/questions/3468154/what-is-webkit-and-how-is-it-related-to-css) and they were added on my CSS after putting it in Autoprefixer so these warnings could be ignored

 #### --- Performance, Accessibility, User Experience ---
 * **[Lighthouse](https://developers.google.com/web/tools/lighthouse)** was used to check common issues that affect on my site performance, accessibility and user experience.
 Everything was **[90+ scores](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-lighthouse.png)** except **[index.html - Mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-index-mobile-errors.png)** and **[accommodation.html - Desktop](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-accommodation-desktop-error.png)**.</br>
 My mentor and I looked at the issues of **index.html - Mobile** but we weren't able to figure out how to solve the issues.
 According to the report, it mentioned about links of bootstrap and CSS, that suggested that I wasn't using them, but I actually was.
 I have exactly same layout on other html files and not sure why it caused issues on only **index.html - Mobile** so I had to leave it.</br>
-For the other issue that **The Best Practice** for **accommodation.html - Desktop**, this was caused by the size of main image being low resolution.
+For the other issue that **Best Practice** for **accommodation.html - Desktop**, this was caused by the size of main image being low resolution.
 If I increased the size of the image, it would raise issues on mobile size, that images would be too big so I decided to leave this as it is

 #### --- Web Browsers ---
-* Tested in major web browsers such as **Google Chrome**, **Safari**, **Firefox**, **Microsoft Edge**, **Opera** and the website worked both visually and functionally, except that **[date picker](https://www.drupal.org/project/webform/issues/3027747)** didn't show on **Safari** as it is not supported.
+* Tested in major web browsers such as **Google Chrome**, **Safari**, **Firefox**, **Microsoft Edge**, **Opera** and the website worked both visually and functionally, except that **date picker** didn't show on **Safari** as [it is not supported](https://www.drupal.org/project/webform/issues/3027747).
 I also tested with **Internet Explorer 11**.
 Home, Courses and Accommodation pages were fine however Register page didn't show properly.
 I looked up the solution but learned from a recent post in [Slack community](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-ie11.png) that I wouldn't need to worry about it as long as it works on Microsoft Edge so decided to take no action about it

 #### --- Responsiveness ---
 * I used **Google Chrome Dev Tools** to check the responsiveness of my website.
 I tested with mobile, tablet and desktop sizes and all worked.
 It also responded on each breakpoint that I set up on Media Query ([Tablet: 48rem / 768px](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-tablet.png), [Desktop: 62rem / 992px](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-desktop.png) and [Extra Large: 93rem / 1488px](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-extra-large.png)) and no visual or functional errors found

 ## Project Barriers & Solutions
 I faced some difficulties and issues before starting the project.
 During the project, I didn't have many difficulties or issues but spent a lot of time on something I wasn't used to doing.
 Below are the list of them.
-* **Starting the project:** As I had never created a proper website by myself, I wasn't sure how and where to start, although I took the lessons to prepare for this.
+* **Starting the project:** As I had never created a website with HTML and CSS properly by myself, I wasn't sure how and where to start, although I took the lessons to prepare for this.
 What I did to solve this was to watch two session videos ([MS1 Planning Session](https://www.youtube.com/watch?v=sH0m9N875SU&feature=youtu.be) by Jim Lynx) & ([README Video](https://www.youtube.com/watch?v=7BteidgLAyM&feature=youtu.be) by Anna Greaves) repeatedly until I understood the process, got an image of it and got ready for it
-* **Customising hamburger menu:** I used quite basic HTML and CSS so I didn't have many coding issues, however customising hamburger menu, that I had thought it was straight forward enough, wasn't easy to do so I had to look up solutions on google
+* **Customising hamburger menu:** I used quite basic HTML and CSS so I didn't have many coding issues, however customising hamburger menu, that I had thought it was straight forward enough, wasn't easy to do, so I had to look up solutions on google
 * **List on form:**
 I wanted to add more nationalities and languages on the list on registration form.
 The only option I could think of was to manually add them on HTML.
 I was looking for better option / solution but couldn't find anything other than a list of template which includes all the countries.
 As this website is my project in the institute, I decided to keep nationalities and languages as they were instead of having so many of them on html file
-* **Date picker:** I wanted to style date picker on the registration form in a better format, however it seems JavaScript is required for this so decided to leave it for the moment
+* **Date picker:** I wanted to style date picker on the registration form in a better format, however it seems JavaScript is required for this, so decided to leave it for the moment
 * **Bootstrap default margin and padding:** When I set up max width of 93rem and trying to put borders around the website, courses and accommodation sections were expanded more than 100% which I think it was caused by Bootstrap's default setting (margin) so I used Chrome Dev Tools and Toggle Pesticide to see where the issues were and fixed them by putting margin 0 on row class
 * **New features:** There were some new features that I had never used.
 For example, README was one of them and it took sometime for me to get used to write in markdown.
 I learned it by looking up on google as well as by writing as much as possible

 ## Version Control
 ### Git
-Git was used to commit the changes.
+[Git](https://git-scm.com/) was used to commit the changes.
 Whenever I completed a section or even a group of work, I committed them in order to make sure that the history of the records were properly logged in, as this is an essential practice for developers.
 ### GitHub
-GitHub was used to store all the folders and files of my project.
+[GitHub](https://github.com/) was used to store all the folders and files of my project.

 ## Deployment
-To deploy the website, I followed the below steps in GitHub.
+To deploy the website, I followed the below steps in [GitHub](https://github.com/).
 1. Go to **"Settings"** on the repository
 2. On **"Source"** of **"GitHub Pages"**, select **"main"** for Branch and click save
-3. The link is published and confirm above **"Source"**.</br> *URL is "https:// + **`your GitHub username`** + .github.io/ + **`your repository name`** + /"* </br>
+3. The link is published and confirmed above **"Source"**.</br> *URL is "https:// + **`your GitHub username`** + .github.io/ + **`your repository name`** + /"* </br>
 (e.g. https://toto-kotaro-tanaka.github.io/ms1-school-of-english/)</br></br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/readme/github-deploy1.png)</br></br></br>
 ![image](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/readme/github-deploy2.png)